How to clean a magnetic filter on a boiler

 Magnetic filters have been a subject of debate in previous years.
 Some people think that every heating system should have one installed to keep sludge and rust out of your system.
-Other people don’t think they’re hugely effective.
-We’ve looked at this issue in a previous article.

-The fact is, magnetic filters can plan an important role in keeping your heating system as clean and debris-free as possible, particularly if you live in a hard water area and your appliances are prone to limescale build ups.
+The fact is, magnetic filters can play an important role in keeping your heating system as clean and debris-free as possible, particularly if you live in a hard water area and your appliances are prone to limescale build ups.

 If you do have a magnetic filter installed, you’ll need to keep it clean, otherwise the filter becomes clogged up with dirt which stops the magnet from working as well as it should.
 So how does a magnetic filter work and how can you clean it?